fenago/tableau-server/md/server/tsm configuration set Options - Tableau.md

 Default value: `60  `

-The frequency, in minutes, at which [Tableau Server]{.VariablesProductName} checks to determine if data-alert conditions are true.
+The frequency, in minutes, at which [Tableau
+Server] checks to determine if data-alert conditions are true.

 (The server also checks whenever extracts related to data alerts are